The best all-in-one printers in 2023

 Canon is another one of the top producers of photo printers.
 And while the PIXMA MG3620 is our budget all-in-one pick, it puts out some quality images, especially for the price.
 It lacks a little contrast and saturation for some, but that’s something you can edit for beforehand.
 And text quality is excellent, especially when you use a nice paper.
 You can print borderless from 4×7 inches to 8.5×11 inches, which is great for photos and marketing materials.
 It also prints text really well, with clean lines even on small fonts.

 Unfortunately, there’s no automatic document feeder (ADF), but that’s expected for a budget printer.
 There’s also no display for quick setting access and verification.
-It does, however, offer automatic duplex printing, saving you when you need double-sided documents.
+It does, however, offer automatic duplex printing, saving you time when you need double-sided documents.
 It provides USB 2.0, Wi-Fi Direct, and Wi-Fi connectivity, as well as plenty of mobile printing options.
 The Canon PRINT app makes setup and printing easy and fast.

 Another reason we like the MG3620 is the small footprint.
 It won’t take up precious desk or cabinet real estate.
 One unique feature of this all-in-one is its Quiet Mode.
 It slows printing time but is less noisy, which is ideal if you share a space with others or need to keep the volume down in your home office.
 And to round things out, the scanner is fast and produces quality results.